qlova/seed/Readme.md

 import "github.com/qlova/seed"

-//Import a widget to use it, a list of widgets can be found in the widgets directory. import "github.com/qlova/seeds/button"
+//Import a seed to use it, a list of seeds can be found [here](https://github.com/qlova/seeds). import "github.com/qlova/seeds/button"

 func main() {